Inca Trail Trek

 Day 2: Cusco to Ollantaytambo

-This morning we’ll leave Cusco to head to Ollantaytambo with the convenience of our own private vehicle.
-We’ll be stopping off at the Women’s Weaving Cooperative today, where you’ll learn about weaving techniques and find out about the lives of the local women who create these beautiful souvenirs.
-You’ll then have a guided tour of the breath taking Pisac Ruins, an ancient Inca structure that will allow you to step back in time and glimpse Peru’s rich history!
-Before we head off to check out the Ollantaytambo Ruins, we’ll be breaking for lunch at the Parwa Community Restaurant, an establishment dedicated to sustainable tourism.
-You’ll be awed by the ruins themselves, a stronghold that remains from the Spanish Invasion.
-Take in awe-inspiring views from the impressive fortress before we settle into our hotel ready for tomorrow’s hike!
+This morning we’ll leave Cusco to head to Ollantaytambo.
+En route, we’ll stop off at a Women’s Weaving Cooperative today, where you’ll learn about weaving techniques and find out about the lives of the local women who create these beautiful souvenirs.
+You’ll then have a guided tour of the breath taking Pisac Ruins, an ancient Inca structure.
+Before we head off to check out the Ollantaytambo Ruins, we’ll break for lunch at the Parwa Community Restaurant, an establishment dedicated to sustainable tourism.

 Day 3: Ollantaytambo to Wayllabamba Camp